ctrl-alt-dev/harbinger/README.md

 The Evidence Collector logs and groups the evidence by session and IP and aggregates the result, producing an Evidence Aggregation.

 This Aggregation is then fed into the Response Decider to determine the Response Action, which may be a rejection of the input, invalidation of the session, temporarily blacklisting of the IP or simply nothing.

+Sometimes False Positives may trigger an unwanted Response Action from Harbinger.
+In these cases you use the White List to let the Response Decider ignore any Evidence that matches certain characteristics.
+The White List supports suppressing evidence based on IP address, URL, parameter name and user.
+Also it supports the boolean OR and AND operators.

 # Alternatives